 It's a good idea to find out if a lift or ramp can be used at the bus stops where you will get on and off the bus.
-If your route uses low-floor buses with ramps, using a stop that has a curb at least 6 inches high will make boarding easier.
+The bus stop sign will be marked with one of three stickers:

 To find out if your bus stop is accessible, please call Metro or use Trip Planner by selecting 'Accessible Trip' in the advanced options.

 For more information contact the Transit Instruction Program at 206-749-4242 (TTY Relay: 711).